With a lot of different loans, it’s common to wonder which loan should you pay off first?

 So while my book is called Pay Your Student Loans Fast and it walks through how to pay off student loans ridiculously fast…

-in truth, student loans might not be the wisest debt to pay off first.
+Student loans might not be the wisest debt for you to pay off first.

 I focused on wiping out my student loans fast because I did not have any other debt.
 However, if I had an unpaid balance on a credit card with 22% interest that I was being charged every day, I would have paid that off first.
 Why?

 Because like I said before, interest is the game-changer.
 In order to repay the least amount possible, you have to figure out how to minimize the amount of interest fees you repay.
 The slower you pay your debt or if you choose to repay one with lower interest first, the more you’ll repay total because you’re paying more in interest.

 So the last step is to write down the interest rate next to each of your loans in your notebook or spreadsheet.

 The ONE loan you’ll want to attack first is the loan with the HIGHEST INTEREST RATE for which you are being charged interest now.